mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 The tools combine into an integrated approach to solving problems.
 Therefore, we can't just read a book on each tool independently. **_We need to learn the tools together to harness their power._**

-### **...that end with a web application that delivers business value...**
+### **...that end with a web application that delivers massive business value...**

 The Application is the Value-Generator.
 Without it, the data science team adds little value to the organization.

-### ...and we can measure this with Return On Investment (ROI).
+### **...and we can measure this with Return On Investment (ROI).**

 Any business improvement should be tracked, reported on, and measured for return on investment.
 Changes in KPI's converted to financial value.

 # 7. How to earn a $125,000 salary in 6-months

-With everything we've covered in this post, you have all of the information you need to learn data science.
+With everything we've covered in this post, you now know what businesses value and what you need to deliver (an application) so they get massive value.

-But you still **don't** have a plan to do it fast.
+But you have no plan that incorporates the 80/20 philosophy.

-In fact, it will still take a minimum of 2 years (or longer) to learn on your own.
+In fact it will still take you a minimum of 5 years to learn.
+(I know because this is how long it took me.
+Ugh.)

 **But what if you could do it 6-months?**